-The Performance Shares are escrowed for 2 years from date of quotation and have an expiry date of 5 years.
+^{} The Performance Shares are escrowed for 2 years from date of quotation and have an expiry date of 5 years.
+As announced on 20 June 2018, these shares were released from Escrow.
 Milestones for conversion are as follows:

 - each Performance Share will convert into one Share upon the announcement by the ASX of the following prior to the Expiry Date; - the clinical trial of the blood test developed by BARD1AG SA S.A. for the detection of lung cancer (BBLC Test) has been completed; - the clinical trial involved at least 2,000 participants, and returned a detection rate greater than 80%, and false positive results of less than 20%; and - the results of the clinical trial provide statistically significant evidence that the BBLC Test provides an outcome equal or superior to the current "gold standard" CT Scan, which has a detection rate of less than 80%, and returns false positive results of more than 20%.